PartyWumpus/typst-concealer/README.md

 end)
 ```

+## Features
+- Live previews when in insert mode (WIP)
+- Supports top level set/let/import
+- Renders code blocks
+- Renders math blocks
+- Can automatically match your nvim colorscheme

+## Options
+The options are mostly explained in the types, so either take a look in the code, (look for the `typstconfig` type) or get a good lua LSP and take a look what your autocomplete tells you.
+The `styling_type` option is probably the most important one.
+It has three modes:
+- "colorscheme" (default): Transparent background, and match the text color to your nvim colorscheme's color.
+This works reasonably well for most builtins, but many libraries aren't themed properly, or just look downright weird.
+- "simple": Just remove the padding and get the width/height to fit of things to fit properly.
+Will have a white background, looking a little out of place in dark themes, but may be acceptable.
+- "none": Do nothing, and completely rely on the user provided `#set`s.
+This is best for documents that never intend to be actually rendered as pdf/html, but just in neovim, otherwise the output of either neovim or the pdf is going to look rather strange.

+In the future I may provide two options, one for inline typst, and one for multiline.
+These styles are applied *after* all other rules are applied.

 ## Known issues / Todo list
 - It doesn't actually hide the text beneath multiline images properly, so sometimes it's visible (if >75 chars)
 - Mulitline typst things are just rendered at a fixed length of 75 characters, which is perhaps a little silly